Skip to Main Content

 • Sample delicious sparkling wines at a cantina in Franciacorta, Italy’s “Champagne” region.

-• Cycle the scenic lakeside bike paths around Lake Iseo, made famous when artist Christo installed his “floating piers” here.
+• Cycle the scenic lakeside bike paths around Lake Iseo, made famous when the artist Christo installed his “floating piers” here.

 • Ride the easy bike paths of the Valtellina valley, blanketed in vineyard terraces among miles of dry-stone walls.